Learning To Drive Digital Transformation: Lessons From Roommates & House Guests

 These technologies change how and when people need to work together.
 To be effective, they require people to utilize centralized tools and adopt similar work behaviors.

--People need to enter data and share files in a timely manner (ideally the moment it is generated), so that others can access the data they need, when they need it, to do their jobs.
+- Enter data and share files in a timely manner (ideally the moment it is generated), so that others can access the data they need, when they need it, to do their jobs.

 How many times have you looked in a system and can’t find the file you need?
 Or looked in the CRM and find that most of the data is missing or wrong?
 How confident are you in using what is available?
 How much time do you waste trying to track down what you need?
 How is your customer experience impacted when you don’t have the information they already shared with your company because someone else didn’t enter it into the system?